Daniel in rabbinic literature

 Allusions in rabbinic literature to the Biblical story of Daniel contain various expansions, elaborations and inferences beyond the text presented in the Book of Daniel.
 These stories are describing Jewish success in the Diaspora, where it was important to emphasize Jewish wisdom and statecraft during periods of foreign domination in order to strengthen the sense of worth and ethnic pride of the Jewish people.

 Ancestry

-According to rabbinical tradition Daniel was of royal descent; and his fate, together with that of his three friends, Hananiah, Mishael, and Azariah, was foretold by the prophet Isaiah to King Hezekiah in these words, "and they shall be eunuchs in the palace of the king of Babylon".
+According to rabbinic tradition, Daniel was of royal descent. his fate, together with that of his three friends, Hananiah, Mishael, and Azariah, was foretold by the prophet Isaiah to King Hezekiah in these words: "and they shall be eunuchs in the palace of the king of Babylon".

-According to this view, Daniel and his friends were eunuchs, and were consequently able to prove the groundlessness of charges of immorality brought against them, which had almost caused their death at the hands of the king.
+According to this view, Daniel and his friends were eunuchs and were consequently able to prove the groundlessness of charges of immorality brought against them, which had almost caused their death at the hands of the king.
 It was said of Daniel, "If he were in one scale of the balance and all the wise men of the heathens in the other, he would outweigh them all".

-Nebuchadnezzar admired Daniel greatly, although Daniel refused the proffered divine honors, thus distinguishing himself favorably from the contemporary ruler of Tyre, who demanded honor as a god.
+Nebuchadnezzar admired Daniel greatly, although Daniel refused the proffered divine honors, thus distinguishing himself from the contemporary king of Tyre, who demanded honor as a god.